 The Joy Luck Club, born as a best-selling book, leads a recent surge in popular new movies written or directed by Asians.
 They include M. Butterfly, written by David Henry Hwang, the U.S.-born son of Chinese immigrants; the comedy Combination Platter, directed by Chinese-American filmmaker Tony Chan; and The Wedding Banquet, a comedy directed by Ang Lee, who moved to the U.S. from Taiwan.
 Asian-style kickboxing movies have found an eager audience in the U.S. Recently one of Hong Kong’s best filmmakers, John Woo, relocated to Los Angeles to direct the action movie Hard Target (which stars Belgian-born martial-arts hero Jean-Claude Van Damme).

-Diversity recruitment should be strategic, targeted and measured for results.
-Often, a company doesn’t follow basic business principals in recruitment that they would in other business areas.
+Diversity recruitment should be strategic, targeted, and measured for results.
+Often, a company doesn’t follow basic business principles in recruitment that they would in other business areas.
 If a campaign were being launched for a new product marketing research, analysis, and development would be required.